Advanced Sinus Lift for Faster, More Comfortable Healing

 The Sinus Lift Procedure

-While preparing for your surgery, Dr. Siegel will take images of your jaw to identify the most advantageous site for graft placement.
+While preparing for your surgery at our Rockville dental office, Dr. Siegel will take images of your jaw to identify the most advantageous site for graft placement.
 Our advanced cone beam 3D imaging system captures detailed images to create precise treatment plans.
 This imaging system is an essential part of a completely digital workflow that allows for more predictable surgical outcomes.

 Sinus lifts are frequently performed with local anesthesia, although sleep sedation therapy is available for patients with dental anxiety.
 Once you are comfortable, Dr. Siegel will make an incision in your gums and bone.
 How the doctor raises the floor of the sinus membrane will depend on which technique he uses.
 If using the traditional lateral method, he will come at the sinus wall from the side to lift the membrane.
 If using the crestal approach, he will create a hole directly up into the sinus floor near the location of the future implants and raise it up with a round, metal instrument.
 Although the crestal method is more appropriate when the layer of bone is especially thin, its more direct route reduces the overall recovery period after surgery.